cofoundry-cms/Cofoundry.Docs/src/Content Management/Images.md

 ## Getting Image Data

-The simplest way to get image data is by resolving an instance of `IImageAssetRepository` from the DI container.
+The simplest way to get image data is by resolving an instance of `IContentRepositry` from the DI container.

 ```csharp
 using Cofoundry.Domain;